mokuda2/senioryearreflection/_posts/2023-02-02-Triangles.md

 "You won't get hurt, will you?"

 I wasn't sure what to say.
 Even though I still had feelings for Connor, I knew Bryce a whole lot better.
-He treated me well, and he and I made so many good memories.
+He treated me well, and he and I had made so many good memories.
 But I also knew that we were "trying" this new thing called “being in a relationship” and that things might not work out.
 I just couldn't believe that things were going to end like this.
 "If we were to continue this relationship, wouldn’t both of us get hurt more later down the road?”

 Bryce nodded.